ae-utbm/sith/README.md

 ### Dependencies:
 See requirements.txt

+You may need to install some dev libraries like `libssl-dev`, `libjpeg-dev`, or `zlib1g-dev` to install all the requiered dependancies with pip.

 The development is done with sqlite, but it is advised to set a more robust DBMS for production (Postgresql for example)